UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ## Add scaffold "precursor strands"

-One can specify a design by explcitly listing every `Strand`, each of which is specified by listing every `Substrand` (and if included, every `Loopout`).
+One can specify a design by explcitly listing every `Strand`, each of which is specified by listing every `Domain` (and if included, every `Loopout`).
 The point of a scripting library, however, is to automate tedious tasks by enabling a few loops to iterate over many of the `Strand`'s.

 However, it can be difficult to see how to write a single loop, or even a small number of loops, to specify a complex design such as this one.
 An alternate simple way to specify a design is instead to visualize the design as consisting of several long strands, two per helix, which have had nicks and crossovers added.
 This is how we will design this DNA origami.

 We do this by creating a "precursor" design, which is not the final design, and then editing it by adding nicks and crossovers, which is done by calling methods on the `DNADesign` object.

 The scaffold is a good starting point.
 It is one long strand, but we won't specify it as such.
 Instead, we will specify it by drawing one strand on each helix, spanning the full length, and then modifying as suggested.
-Each `Strand` is specified primarily by a list of `Substrand`'s, and each `Substrand` is specified primarily by 4 fields: integer `helix` (actually, *index* of a helix), boolean `forward` (direction of the `Substrand`, i.e., is its 3' end at a higher or lower offset than its 5' end?), integer `start` and `end` offsets.
+Each `Strand` is specified primarily by a list of `Domain`'s, and each `Domain` is specified primarily by 4 fields: integer `helix` (actually, *index* of a helix), boolean `forward` (direction of the `Domain`, i.e., is its 3' end at a higher or lower offset than its 5' end?), integer `start` and `end` offsets.